 Grandparents can instigate mediation and seek assistance from a Family Relationship Centre.

-A Parenting Plan is not enforceable by a court but can be relied upon as a reflection of the intent of all parties when the plan was agreed.
+A Plan is not enforceable by a court but can be relied upon as a reflection of the intent of all parties when the plan was agreed.

 The courts can consider the content and the intentions of the parties if the matter is litigated.